 The history of on-board diagnostics goes back to the 1960s.
 Several organizations set the groundwork for the standard, including the California Air Resources Board (CARB), the Society of Automotive Engineers (SAE), the International Organization for Standardization (ISO) and the Environmental Protection Agency (EPA).

-The first OBD computer system with scanning capability was introduced by Volkswagen in 1968.
-Ten years later Datsun introduced a simple OBD system with limited non standardized capabilities.
+1968 — The first OBD computer system with scanning capability was introduced by Volkswagen.

-In 1980, GM introduced a proprietary interface and protocol capable of providing engine diagnostics through an RS-232 interface or more simply, by flashing the Check Engine Light.
-Other manufacturers were introducing their own versions of on board diagnostics.
+1980 — GM introduced a proprietary interface and protocol capable of providing engine diagnostics through an RS-232 interface or more simply, by flashing the Check Engine Light.

 1988 — Standardization of on-board diagnostics came in the late 1980s after the 1988 SAE recommendation that called for a standard connector and set of diagnostics.

-1994 — Three years later, California mandated that all vehicles sold in the state starting in 1996 must have OBD as recommended by SAE — now referred to as OBD II.
+1994 — The state of California mandated that all vehicles sold in the state starting in 1996 must have OBD as recommended by SAE — now referred to as OBDII.
 This stems from the desire to perform across the board emissions testing.
-OBD II included a series of standardized diagnostic trouble codes (DTCs), some examples being
+OBDII included a series of standardized diagnostic trouble codes (DTCs).

-1996 — OBD-II becomes mandatory for all cars manufactured or sold in the United States.
+1996 — OBD-II becomes mandatory for all cars manufactured in the United States.

 2001 — EOBD (European version of OBD) becomes mandatory for all gasoline vehicles in the European Union (EU).